giorgiop94/digital-garden/_notes/Tipping point -nonlinear- effects.md

 ---
-title: Tipping point (nonlinear) effects
+title: Tipping point -nonlinear- effects
 ---
 When a system fundamentally changes structure and function, settling into a new stable state.